jekuszynski/igloo/README.md

 # igloo
-Welcome to Igloo!
+Welcome to my igloo!

-Here is where I work on my spectroscopic data scrapping, analysis, and interpretation projects.
+Here is where I work on my data scrapping, spectroscopic analysis, and machine learning projects.

+I have largely been focused on Python, SQL, and HTML development.